This page looks at the relations of the Jews in Yemen with their local Yemeni neighbors prior to and during the Islamic period.

 During the Islamic Golden Age

+Expand to read about 'What is the Islamic Golden Age?' ....
+The 19th century term Islamic Golden Age refers traditionally to the period from the 8th to the 13th century, ending with the invasions of the Mongols.
+Some scholars today, however, extend the definition of this period to include the 15th and 16th centuries.
 The Islamic Golden Age started with rule of the more tolerant and open Caliph Harun al-Rashid (786 to 809) of the Abasid Caliphate.
 It was characterized by the development of language and culture in Islam, by rich literature and by the flourishing of sciences.
 During this period the Greek, Roman, Persian and Aramaic mythologies were translated into Arabic and areas in sciences were taken to higher levels of research and development.

 The attitude to non Muslims during the Islamic Golden Age loosened.
 Although Jewish and Christian subordinates experienced somewhat easier lives then, they were still defined as 2nd class citizens.
 They continued to pay the yearly tax for protection (the Jizyah) and, together with some other decrees, this kept them at a lower status.
 The decrees that were enforced regarding the non-Muslims were listed in the Pact of Umar”.